Freedom of religion in Serbia

 Freedom of religion in Serbia refers to the extent to which people in Serbia are freely able to practice their religious beliefs, taking into account both government policies and societal attitudes toward religious groups.

+The laws of Serbia establish the freedom of religion, forbid the establishment of a state religion, and outlaw religious discrimination.
 In 2023, the country was scored 4 out of 4 for religious freedom.